Wolsten/ARTE/readme.md

 To build your own version of AJE you can use Babel and Webpack as configured in the source here.
 Alternatively, feel free to use your own build tools based on the source files provided.

-## Todos
-* Confirm the Helpers.isCustom methiod is correctly defined
-* Can make inline work across blocks - should be limited to single blocks
-* Do same reselection/reactivating for inline formatting as for blocks

-### Done
-* Filter keys triggering buffering - 13/7/21
-* Make reselection work after block formatting - requires extension to set cursor to pass in two blocks - 14/7/21
-* Reinstate active buttons when formatted - 14/7/21

 ## Acknowledgements